Chris Klute

-Christopher Klute (born March 5, 1990) is an American soccer player currently without a club.
-He most recently played for the California United Strikers FC in the National Independent Soccer Association.
+Christopher Klute (born March 5, 1990) is an American former soccer player who played as a defender.

 Club

 Atlanta Silverbacks

 Klute played one season with both Furman University and Clayton State and spent time with the U.S. U-17s before moving to the Atlanta Silverbacks Reserves in 2011.
 Interim coach Alex Pineda Chacón called him up to the Silverbacks first team in June 2012.

 Colorado Rapids

 New head coach Brian Haynes loaned him to Colorado Rapids for the 2013 Major League Soccer season.
 Colorado purchased him outright in July 2013.

 Columbus Crew SC

 In January 2015 Klute was traded by Colorado to Columbus Crew SC.

 Portland Timbers

 Klute was traded by Columbus to Portland Timbers in exchange for allocation money on December 11, 2015.

 Minnesota United

 Klute was loaned to Minnesota United FC on September 7, 2016.

 California United FC II

 Klute joined California United in February 2017 and was a key member of the team which captured both the 2017 Spring & Fall Season United Premier Soccer League National Championships.